Peoples Township, Boone County, Iowa

-Peoples Township is one of seventeen townships in Boone County, Iowa, USA.
+Peoples Township is one of seventeen townships in Boone County, Iowa, United States.
 As of the 2000 census, its population was 346.

 History

 Peoples Township was established in 1871.
 It was named for David Peoples, an early settler.

 Geography

 Peoples Township covers an area of 36.12 sqmi and contains no incorporated settlements.
 According to the USGS, it contains two cemeteries: Peoples and Peoples.